History of Gilboa Historical Society

 The second decade saw our society really bloom with outbuildings for farm equipment, a museum addition doubling our display space, and an expansion of our charter to fully include our cultural as well as our natural history.

-Now, starting our third decade, we have added a large covered pavilion for outdoor events, and have grown to be a full-blown repository of rural history in upstate New York and a tourist attraction for southern Schoharie, western Greene, and northeast Delaware counties.
+Now, starting our third decade, we have added a community room and a large covered pavilion for outdoor events, and have grown to be a full-blown repository of rural history in upstate New York and a tourist attraction for southern Schoharie, western Greene, and northeast Delaware counties.

-- Panel 7: Resources you can find in the Gilboa Museum and Juried History Center.
+Resources you can find in the Gilboa Museum and Juried History Center

 - Permanent and rotating displays of the Gilboa Fossils, Gilboa Village, and the Gilboa Reservoir;